 However, I’ve realized that for some things it just makes sense to pay a bit more and buy them new – like jeans for my active boys (because they’ll wear holes through the knees of used jeans within a week!)

 And of course this doesn’t just go for clothes.
 That cheap set of baking sheets that pop every time they get hot in the oven?
-Yeah, it’s worth it to pay a bit more for a quality set.
-I promise.
+Yeah, it’s worth it to pay a bit more for a quality set (and I’m speaking from experience.)

 2. When you waste a lot of valuable time

 I make an effort to save money on groceries and one thing I do every week is check the store ads to see what’s on sale.